dkharazi/clv/README.md

 # clv

-In most cases, customer lifetime value (or CLV) represents how much a customer is worth (maybe in USD) over their entire lifetime with the company.
+In most cases, customer lifetime value (or CLV) represents the present value of the future cash flows attributed to a customer relationship, or how much a customer is worth (maybe in USD) over their entire lifetime with a company.
 Marketing departments spend much of their attention on tactical initiatives, such as who to target in an upcoming seasonal email campaign or how to allocate marketing budget across channels, which can be solved by marketing mix modeling.
 However, these should be thought of as secondary initiatives, where the primary initiative or ultimate objective should be to increase the value of the firm by:
 1. Improving the acquisition of new customers
 2. Improving the CLV of new and existing customers
 3. Decreasing the riskiness of the customer portfolio